cvs-health/android-compose-accessibility-techniques/doc/components/TextFieldControls.md

 ): Modifier {
     return this.composed {
         val focusManager = LocalFocusManager.current
-        // Key technique 2a: Remember the focus state. var hasFocus by remember { mutableStateOf(false) }
         val scope = rememberCoroutineScope()

+        // Key technique 2a: Remember the focus state. hasFocus tracks focus on this composable
+        // and all its children; isFocus tracks focus on this composable itself, not its children. var hasFocus by remember { mutableStateOf(false) }
+        var isFocused by remember { mutableStateOf(false) }

         this@composed
             // Key techniques 1 & 2b: Debounce focus changes and track the focus state.
             .onFocusChanged { focusState ->
                 scope.launch {
                     delay(FOCUS_DEBOUNCE_TIME)
                     hasFocus = focusState.hasFocus
+                    isFocused = focusState.isFocused
                 }
             }
             // Key technique 3: If focus remains on this control, handle Tab, Shift+Tab, Enter, and